Microsoft Dynamics AP automation: What is is and how it works

 - Set up Accounts Payable parameters: Go to the Accounts Payable module, open Setup, and adjust the parameters under the Vendor Invoice Automation tab to match your organization’s requirements.

-- Integrate OCR for invoice capture: If automating invoice capture, integrate an OCR service by connecting the external service to Dynamics 365 and defining scanning parameters for vendor invoices.
+- Integrate OCR for invoice capture: Microsoft Finance's OCR is natively built-in.
+However, if you choose to integrate a third-party OCR service, connect it to Dynamics 365 and define its scanning parameters for vendor invoices.

 - Define approval workflows: Create or modify workflows in the Workflow Editor under the Accounts Payable module to define the routing of invoices for review, approval, or rejection.